spacetimeengineer/mupy/README.md

 ### μ : Manufacturing Utility

-μ is a novel technology (plus other useful things) implemented in the form of an open source (3-Clause BSD) python pip installable package.
-More specifically it can be thought of as an abstraction library which leverages the openscad programming language.
+μ is a novel technology implemented in the form of an open source (3-Clause BSD) python pip installable package that essentialy serves as a special abstraction library doesnt layer ontopof but rather aguments the openscad programming language.

 μ comes with it bundled a command-line-interface application known as the μ terminal which behaves much like a linux terminal except that it only accepts special strings known as 'system codes'.